416e64726579/Wallarm-API-to-ELK/README.md

 ## Getting Started

-This project requires python3 and pip3 installed on your OS.
+This project requires python3 installed on your OS.

-Clone project from this repo
+Clone project from the repository
 ```sh
 git clone git@github.com:AndreyPetriv-Wallarm/Wallarm-API-to-ELK.git
 ```